What Is an InBody Scan? Your Complete Guide to Body Composition Analysis

 Each segment has a bar showing if your muscle mass is below, within, or above the standard range for your height and weight.

-Why this matters: You can spot muscle imbalances.
-If your left leg shows less muscle than your right, you might be compensating during squats or deadlifts.
+Why this matters.
+You can spot muscle imbalances.
+If your left leg shows less muscle than your right, you might be compensating during squats.
 If your trunk is underdeveloped, core work should become a priority.

-Your BMR is the number of calories your body burns just to stay alive—breathing, circulating blood, growing cells.
+Your BMR is the number of calories your body burns just to stay alive.
+We're talking breathing, circulating blood, and growing cells.
 The more muscle you have, the higher your BMR.

-How to use it: Your BMR is your baseline for creating a nutrition plan.
-If your BMR is 1,800 calories and you add 300-500 calories for daily activity, you know your maintenance is around 2,100-2,300 calories.
+How to use it.
+Your BMR is your baseline for creating a nutrition plan.
+If your BMR is 1,800 calories and you add 300-500 calories for daily activity, your maintenance is around 2,100-2,300 calories.
 From there, you can create a deficit for fat loss or a surplus for muscle gain.

 This is exactly why we offer free personalized meal plans at 5 Star Nutrition.
 We use your InBody data to build a nutrition strategy that actually matches your body's needs.